huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 From here go to the Slots tab and add "PA-GE" to Adapters slots 1 through 4 this will add 4 gigabyte interfaces to your routers when you spawn them

-## Basic GNS3 Network
+## Configure A Basic Network

-## Topology

-The following network topology is what we will use to create our basic network in gns3

 <img src="Images/topologycloud.JPG">

-Lets create a simple network in GNS3 and connect it to our physical connect via a tap interface
+Lets create a simple network in GNS3

-In order to do this first we must create a new blank project and name it *SOMETHING*
+- Create a new blank project

-The code to configure the gns3 network environment has been provided below<br>
-The commands have also been provided in a way that they will work no matter where your are located cli wise *REWORD*

-1) Add 2 of our newly created cisco 7200 routers
+- Add 2 routers to the project

-2) Cable these 2 routers together
-3) Configure these 2 routers with ip addresses according to the topology provided
+- Cable these 2 routers together according to the topology above

 On R1
 ```